NikolasRupp/MMM-weconnectid/README.md

 If you don't enter an API key the Location, if not defined in [Positions](#positions) will be shown as __unkown__.

 #### Positions

+Note: This also works without Google API Key

 You can define Positions where your car is parked often.
 You can Enter as many locations as you want.
 To get the Latitude and Longitude you can use any website like [gps-coordinates.net](https://www.gps-coordinates.net/).

 Each Position has to have the following Parameter